Kate-Njeri/Sales_Performance_Analysis_sql_powerbi/README.md

 * We have more data than we need, so some of these columns would need to be removed.

 ## c.
 Data Cleaning
 _What is the expected clean data to look like?
 (What should it contain?
-What constraints should we apply to it?)_
+What constraints should I apply to it?)_
 The aim is to refine our dataset to ensure it is structured and ready for analysis.

 The cleaned data should meet the following criteria and constraints: